-- 3.1 It is recommended that the Council approves the proposal to fund the Elwick Bypass and Grade Separated Junction as follows: - i) Approve Prudential Borrowing of between £8m and £18m, which represents the amount of funding required by the Council to fund the cost of the Elwick Bypass and Grade Separated Junction; depending on the outcome of external funding applications. - ii) Note the annual loan repayment costs (excluding interest) associated with recommendation (i) will be fully funded from S106 Developer Contributions.
+- 3.1 It is recommended that the Council approves the proposal to fund the Elwick Bypass and Grade Separated Junction as follows: - Approve Prudential Borrowing of between £8m and £18m, which represents the amount of funding required by the Council to fund the cost of the Elwick Bypass and Grade Separated Junction; depending on the outcome of external funding applications. - Note the annual loan repayment costs (excluding interest) associated with recommendation (i) will be fully funded from S106 Developer Contributions.
 Under these arrangements an £8m loan would be repaid by 2024/25 and a £18m loan will be repaid by 2030/31. - iii) Note that in the event that the S106 monies are not received the Council will need to repay the Prudential Borrowing from the General Fund Budget over a 40 year period to reflect the lifespan of the new road.
 For a £8m loan this would commit £0.340m (Annual Loan Repayment plus interest) of the £2.3m recurring Council Tax income achieved from completion of the anticipated housing developments.
-For an £18m loan this would commit £0.750m (Annual Loan Repayment plus interest) of the £2.3m recurring Council Tax income achieved from completion of the anticipated housing developments. - iv) Note that if no grant funding is achieved for this scheme the full S106 Developer contributions of £18m will need to be allocated to repay Prudential Borrowing and this would require external funding for a new Primary School. - v) Note that if grant funding of £10m is secured this will release £8m of S106 monies to either repay the loan by 2024/25, or provide funding towards other priorities such as a New Primary School or Affordable Housing. - vi) Note that Prudential Borrowing of £18m will commit the Council to a oneoff interest cost for 2018/19 and 2019/20 of £200k, and provision for this one-off cost will need to be made as part of the 2018/19 budget process.
+For an £18m loan this would commit £0.750m (Annual Loan Repayment plus interest) of the £2.3m recurring Council Tax income achieved from the £2.3m recurring Council Tax income achieved from the £2.3m recurring Council Tax income achieved from completion of the anticipated housing developments. - iv) Note that if no grant funding is achieved for this scheme the full S106 Developer contributions of £18m will need to be allocated to repay Prudential Borrowing and this would require external funding for a new Primary School. - Note that if grant funding of £10m is secured this will release £8m of S106 monies to either repay the loan by 2024/25, or provide funding towards other priorities such as a New Primary School or Affordable Housing. - vi) Note that Prudential Borrowing of £18m will commit the Council to a oneoff interest cost for 2018/19 and 2019/20 of £200k, and provision for this one-off cost will need to be made as part of the 2018/19 budget process.